-A properly-configured proxy allows you to reroute 100% of your torrent traffic through a proxy server, which will hide your real IP address from torrent peers, making your downloads much more anonymous.
+A properly configured proxy allows you to route 100% of your torrent traffic through a remote server, which will hide your real IP address from torrent peers, making your downloads much more anonymous.

 But not all proxy services are created equal.
-And not all torrent clients handle proxy setup the same way.
+And not all torrent clients handle proxy connections the same way.